 This isn’t a new way of doing things as much as it is how things used to be done, that is before higher and higher education became such huge business and profit building industry.
 Now unimaginable numbers of people have degrees and certificates leaving them with huge debt.
 And what’s worse is so often these qualifications do not transfer over to the type of employment they then seek.

 Make sure you’re job ready

-Employers will continue to get much better at picking successful candidates by largely ignoring schooling (Google is leading the way), and then they’ll start to ignore other largely meaningless issues that are problems only for less progressive people.
+Employers will continue to get much better at picking successful candidates by largely ignoring schooling (companies like Google is leading the way), and then they’ll start to ignore other largely meaningless issues that are problems only for less progressive people.
 Which means you need to start adjusting whether you worry about this stuff, too.

-There’s a terrible cycle going on in the recruiting arena: Candidates send out hundreds of resumes because it’s so easy.
-Companies end up receiving five hundred resumes for each job, which is unruly to manage, so they use applicant tracking systems that use computers, instead of people, to sort resumes.
+There’s a terrible cycle going on in the recruiting arena: Candidates can send out hundreds of resumes because it’s so easy.
+Companies can end up receiving hundreds of resumes for each job, which is unruly to manage, so they often use applicant tracking systems that use computers, instead of people, to sort resumes.
 Candidates realize that they are unlikely to get a human reading their resume, so they perceive their odds of landing a job as poor and send out extreme numbers of resumes.
 And they automate the sending process.

-Although this may not be of help to you with your job search right now things could change in the future and the hiring process may be what it should be once again…face to face, person to person and not an automated impersonal process.
+Although this may not be of help to you with your job search right now but things could change.
+Maybe the hiring process may be what it should be once again…face to face, person to person and not an automated impersonal process.

 Summary…If you are having a problem finding a new job start thinking of other options that may be open to you.
 For some the search is due to financial need and for others it’s a purpose, something to keep them occupied and give them an interest.

 Many people are not retiring at the suggested retirement age, they are working full or part time well into their 70’s.
 Often it’s for financial survival when they would just love to stay home and be able to put their feet up.